YottaDB/YDBDoc/ProgGuide/functions.rst

    YDB>write $zparse("test","","/usr/work","/dev/y.c")/usr/test.c
    YDB>

-This example illustratest the use of the third and fourth arguments to $ZPARSE().
+This example illustrates the use of the third and fourth arguments to $ZPARSE().
 In the first statement, the first argument has no directory or extension field, so $ZPARSE() substitutes the extension field from the third argument.
 Since neither the third nor fourth argument specifies a directory, and because the fourth argument does not contain any fields that are not present in the third argument, the fourth argument is not used.

 In the second statement, the first argument to $ZPARSE() is again missing both the directory and extension.
-In this instance, $ZPARSE() uses the directory specified in the third argument and, becuase neither the first nor third argument specifies a file extension, $ZPARSE() uses the file extension from the fourth argument.
+In this instance, $ZPARSE() uses the directory specified in the third argument and, because neither the first nor third argument specifies a file extension, $ZPARSE() uses the file extension from the fourth argument.

 In the third statement, because "/usr/work" does not end with a backward slash (/), $ZPARSE() interprets the substring "work" as a file name.
 Then, $ZPARSE() substitutes "/usr/" for the directory missing in the first argument and substitutes ".c" from the fourth argument for the extension missing from both the first and third arguments.